 Charlotte, N.C.—Congresswoman Alma Adams (NC-12) released the following statement in response to President Trump’s infrastructure plan announced earlier today.

-Washington, D.C. --- Congresswoman Alma Adams (NC-12) released the following statement after voting against H.R.
-36 the so-called “Pain-Capable Unborn Child Protection Act”.
+Washington, D.C.—Today, Congresswoman Alma Adams (NC-12) released the following statement after voting against the budget agreement.

-Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement ahead of President Trump’s announcement of his tax reform plan.
+Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement after opposing the fifth Republican-led continuing resolution of this fiscal year.